pydata/xarray/doc/reshaping.rst

 which will effectively tile the lower dimensional variable along the missing dimensions.
 The method :py:meth:`xarray.Dataset.to_stacked_array` allows combining variables of differing dimensions without this wasteful copying while :py:meth:`xarray.DataArray.to_unstacked_dataset` reverses this operation.
+Just as with :py:meth:`xarray.Dataset.stack` the stacked coordinate is represented by a :py:class:`pandas.MultiIndex` object.
 These methods are used like this:

 .. ipython:: python